Using Signoff Reset

 ![]() |

-A signed flow will be reset when any change is done to the Task.
+A signed flow will be Reset when any change is made to the Task.
 On clicking Reset Signoff, the supervisor will be able to alter the value as shown below.

 Click